What Was The Focus Of Renaissance Art?

 The Renaissance people remained religious, but God gave humans opportunities.
 They believed it was the duty of all human beings to do their best and strive to be moral beings and not just be blindly led by a Church.

-One of the reasons the artist turned so heavily to inspiration from the Greek and Roman included sculpture, paintings, and decorative arts.
+One of the reasons the artist turned so heavily to inspiration from the Greeks and Romans included sculpture, paintings, and decorative arts.
 Both Classical and Renaissance art focus on human beauty and nature.

-A great example of a Classical Renaissance piece that showed emotion was Leonardo da Vinci’s painting The Last Supper.
+Leonardo da Vinci’s painting The Last Supper is a great example of a Classical Renaissance piece that showed emotion.
 Leonardo da Vinci painted each of the apostles at the exact moment when Christ told him that one of them would betray him.

 The Last Supper painting is an excellent example of Renaissance humanism in that he showed the emotion and the human side of each of the apostles.
 He led the apostles as living and breathing human beings who may have some flaws.